Jmcgee01125/QuickSuite/QuickCrop/README.txt

 :: -------------------------------------

-By opening QuickCrop.bat, two variables becomes available:
+By opening QuickCrop.bat, three variables becomes available:
 	ConfirmResolution - Asks to confirm that the detected crop resolution is correct, or to change it (default: 1).
-	MaxScanTime - The maximum number of seconds to scan the video to determine crop resolution (default: 30).
+	MaxScanTime - The maximum number of seconds to scan the video to determine crop resolution (default: 10).
 		Higher values improve accuracy, but take longer to run.
+	SeekTime - The number of seconds to seek before determining crop resolution (default: 30).
+		If the video duration is less than SeekTime, 0 is used for SeekTime.
+		Useful for content like movies which fade in from black and could confuse the detection.